Subcentric linking systems: Localities of objective characteristic coming from finite groups

 To our knowledge there is no good way of constructing the subcentric linking system of $\F_S(G)$ directly from the group $G$.
 However, using Theorem~\ref{A1General}, one can extend $\L_{\Delta^*}(G)/\Theta$ to a subcentric linking locality over $\F_S(G)$.
+It seems moreover that the localities $\L_{\Delta}(G)$ and $\L_{\Delta^*}(G)$ are good enough for most purposes.
+As we explain in the following remark, these localities could be useful if one wants to deduce statements about groups of parabolic characteristic $p$ from similar statements about localities.

 \begin{rmk} Many classification theorems in the program of Meierfrankenfeld, Stellmacher and Stroth are proved not only for groups of local characteristic $p$, but more generally for groups of \textit{parabolic characteristic $p$}.
 These are finite groups where every $p$-local subgroup containing a Sylow $p$-subgroup is of characteristic $p$.
 We say similarly that $\F$ is of parabolic characteristic $p$ if $\F$ is saturated and the normalizer of every normal subgroup of $S$ is constrained.
 If $G$ is of parabolic characteristic $p$, note that $\Delta$ and $\Delta^*$ contain every non-trivial normal subgroup of $S$.
 Similarly, if $\F$ is of parabolic characteristic $p$, then $\F^s$ contains every non-trivial normal subgroup of $S$.